corticon/Docker/README.md

 Issues
 ----------------------------
-If you have any problems with or questions about this image, please contact us through corticon-docker@progress.com
+If you have any problems with or questions about this image, please contact us through corticon-github@progress.com or corticon-docker@progress.com